-Symbols used he symbol s used are explained in the following.
+The symbols used are explained in the following.

 Indicates an expected reaction (e.g., to a work step or a function).

-X Indicates an unexpected reaction (e.g., to a work step or a function).
+Indicates an unexpected reaction (e.g., to a work step or a function).

 All work marked with this symbol requires specialist knowledge and technical understanding.
 In the interest of the safety of your child, have these jobs performed in an authorized KTM workshop.
-There, your motorcycle wil be serviced optimally by specially trained experts using the specialist tools required. - Identifies a page reference (more information is provided on the specified page).
+There, your motorcycle will be serviced optimally by specially trained experts using the specialist tools required.

+Identifies a page reference (more information is provided on the specified page).